AmpedFinance/docs/whitepaper.md

 ### **esAMP and Vesting**

 esAMP is an important part of the token\'s utility cycle.
-When a user earns esAMP (through staking AMP or ALP), they face a decision: continue staking it for yield/additional utilities or begin vesting it to turn into AMP.
-Vesting typically requires locking the esAMP for a fixed duration during which the esAMP slowly converts to AMP.
-This ensures that those who receive rewards are committed to the protocol for the long haul and prevents an oversupply of AMP hitting the market at once.
+When a user earns esAMP (through staking AMPED or ALP), they face a decision: continue staking it for yield/additional utilities or begin vesting it to turn into AMPED.
+Vesting typically requires locking the esAMP for a fixed duration during which the esAMP slowly converts to AMPED.
+This ensures that those who receive rewards are committed to the protocol for the long haul and prevents an oversupply of AMPED hitting the market at once.

 ## **AI Enhancements (Future Upgrades)**